OKStateACM/ReactCodelab/4 - Props.md

 Now that `<App/>` has given each `<Post/>` their props, we can use those inside the `<Post/>` component.

 If a component is given a `foo` prop, the component can access it by calling `this.props.foo`.

+> **NOTE:** In React, a component's props are **immutable**.
+In other words, once they're set, they can't be changed.
+The component must instead be replaced by another instance of the same component, just with modified props.

 Using this, let's start to implement our props in the `<Post/>` component.
 Since we're injecting the props' values into our JSX, we'll have to use curly brackets.